JordiRos/remoteimgui/README.md

 Font - the exact same font file you used in your device

-Compressed - compression flag (recommended!)
+Compressed - compression flag (set to true for now! host app always compresses atm)

 Background - background image